 An oil-soluble form of vitamin C. (See also Ascorbic acid

 ASTER TRIPOLIUM Sea Aster.
-Soothing agent clinically proven to reduce redness and irritation on the skin.
+Soothing agent clinically proven to reduce redness and sensitivity on the skin when used twice daily for 28 days.
 An excellent addition to calming formulas for sensitive complexions.

 ASTRAGALUS GUMMIFER Gum Tragacanth.
 A thickener and binding agent in creams and lotions, this herbal gum is also a key ingredient in natural setting lotions, hairsprays and gels.
 Both gum arabic and gum tragacanth are natural alternatives to synthetic polymers (such as PVP) found in most commercial hair products.